GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-19.md

 Each Java package such as `com.google.i18n` should appear in a single jar file in the classpath.
+All classes from the same Java package must be in one and only one jar file in the classpath.
-In Java 9 and later splitting the classes in a package across more than one jar file can be a compile time error.
+In Java 9 and later splitting the classes in a package across more than one jar file is a compile time error when those classes are imported from a named module.
 In OSGI environments such as Eclipse plugins, split packages can lead to nondeterministic behavior.